Department of Economics

 a tuition increase, we have decided to keep tuition frozen at

-This rate is significantly lower than the tuition charged by
+however, this rate remains significantly lower than the

-most comparable programs.
-As many students and their
+year.
+As many students and their families suffer

-families suffer financial hardship, we are doing what we can
+financial hardship, we are doing what we can to keep the

-to keep the investment in our program's training both feasible
+investment in our program's training both feasible and

 Transitions into STEM-designated Master of Science Program